ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ## When to use

-This component works best in a shallow layout for users to enter brief information, ideally only a few times.
+This component works best in a shallow layout for users to enter a small amount of information, ideally only a few times.

-The things that people add ('items') could be:
+The information that people add ('items') could be:

 -	dates
 -	the names of people, programmes, events or offences